 Some people experience diarrhea after eating certain foods, while some others experience diarrhea after every meal.

-In this article, some of the common causes of diarrhea and treatment are discussed.
+In this article, some of the common causes of vomiting and diarrhea after eating and its treatments are discussed.

 If you indeed do suffer from this, please read this article thoroughly and make an appointment to see your doctor if the symptoms persist.

 Diarrhea can be defined as an increase in the frequency of bowel movements or as a change in the form of stool.
 It can also be off-color such as green or yellow diarrhea.
 However, it has to be differentiated from four other conditions: incontinence of stool, rectal urgency, incomplete evacuation and bowel movements immediately after eating a meal.